-Dr. Miller and Dr. Hinds perform a root canal to treat an infected or necrotic (dying) nerve of a tooth.
+Dr. Miller, Dr. Hinds and Dr. Green perform a root canal to treat an infected or necrotic (dying) nerve of a tooth.
 The nerve and pulp (the innermost layer of the tooth) may become infected or diseased if decay or damage reach into the inner layers of the tooth and may require a root canal.
 Common signs of tooth infection include:

-- Root canals treat increased, lingering tooth sensitivity to hot and cold temperatures
+- Increased, lingering tooth sensitivity to hot and cold temperatures

-- Root canals can treat Severe tooth pain, especially when chewing or biting down
+- Severe tooth pain, especially when chewing or biting down